 No pricing info available

-Clinica Hospital Santa Catalina, located in Radial Francisco J Orlich, Alajuela, Costa Rica offers patients Myomectomy procedures among its total of 171 available procedures, across 4 different specialties.
-Currently, there's no pricing information for Myomectomy procedures at Clinica Hospital Santa Catalina, as all prices are available on request only.
-All procedures and treatments are undertaken by the lead specialist at the Hospital, and they are accredited by Costa Rica Ministry of Health
+Clinica Hospital Santa Catalina, can be found in Radial Francisco J Orlich, Alajuela, Costa Rica and offers its patients Myomectomy procedures as well as 171 other procedures, across 4 different procedure categories.
+At present, there is no pricing information for Myomectomy procedures at Clinica Hospital Santa Catalina.
+The pricing information is quite specialised, so it's only available on request.
+The lead specialist at the Hospital will be carrying out all the treatments, and Clinica Hospital Santa Catalina is accredited by just one known accreditations institute, Costa Rica Ministry of Health

 At Medijump, we're making medical easy.
 You can search, compare, discuss, and book your medical all in one place.
 We open the door to the best medical providers worldwide, saving you time and energy along the way, and it's all for FREE, no hidden fees, and no price markups guaranteed.
 So what are you waiting for?